OpenSourceFellows/hackathon-pilot/README.md

   - Challenge

 [How it will be built](#built)
-  - Teams and Prizes
-  - Skillsets and Stack
+  - Teams, Skillsets and Stack
-  - Schedule for the Day
+  - Schedule for the Day, Prizes

 [What are our Goals?](#dream)